Terry Collins assessed his new team. It was a team of young players not so much different from himself.

 "These kids don't have a clue what it's like outside of baseball," Collins told The Los Angeles Times.
 "I don't either."

 It was not only Collins' new team, it was his first team, the California League's Lodi Dodgers.
 Collins' life in baseball to that point consisted of about eight seasons as a player, spent entirely in the minors.

 Now, in 1981, Collins' life in baseball was continuing, starting a new chapter as a manager.
 It's a life that has continued in the three decades since, Collins eventually making the major leagues as a manager, for three different teams.

 But, with a style often described as intense, Collins' first two stints each hardly lasted three seasons.
-His most recent managerial stint is continuing into its second season, in 2012, as Collins helms the Mets in Flushing.
+His most recent managerial stint continued into its second season in 2012, as Collins helmed the Mets in Flushing.

 Collins' long life in baseball began in 1971, taken by the Pirates in the 19th round of the draft, out of Eastern Michigan University.
 He hit AA in 1973, then AAA in 1975.
 But he never got called to the majors.

 By 1981, his managerial career began, at Lodi.
 By 1983, he was back in AA, managing San Antonio.
 By 1984, he was back in AAA, managing Albuquerque.
 He stayed at Albuquerque for five seasons, managing in the AAA All-Star Game in 1988.

 Collins then moved on to manage at AAA Buffalo in 1989.
 It was in 1994 that he made the jump to the major league managers' office, in Houston.
 The big league job was what Collins always wanted, he told The Pittsburgh Post-Gazette after he won the post.

 "It's been my dream," Collins told The Post-Gazette.
 "It's been my dream since I realized I wasn't going to play in the major leagues."